 Learner Tasks and Teachers’ Guidelines

-12 didactical units have been developed.
+12 didactical units have been developed according to a comparative analisys of the competences and skills of European curricula covered by the project.
 The units are based on PBL (Problem Based Learning) and MI (Multiple Intelligence) theory.
 Each unit is accompanied with a specific guideline for teachers in order to enable them to use the units.

 You Are What You Eat

 In recent years, eating habits have changed completely.
 That is why in this project we want to reflect on the issue.

 Since vegetables are key to a healthy diet, we will mostly focus on them.

 At the market we can find any vegetable at any time, but in this project we will take into account those vegetables that are planted in our vegetable garden, because the healthiest vegetables in any country are the in-season ones.

 In YOU ARE WHAT YOU EAT, we will learn when to sow, plant and harvest each vegetable.
 We will also learn the properties of vegetables and how to cook them.

 Let’s Produce Green Energy Recycling Waste!

 Subjects: Sciences (Biology, Chemistry, Physics), Mathematics, Languages, ICT